-Most sex offender laws in the United States, including Missouri sex offender laws, were created in the 1980s and 1990s in response to a number of federal and state laws, including:
+Most sex offender laws in the United States, including offender laws in MO, were created in the 1980s and 1990s in response to a number of federal and state laws, including:

 - The Jacob Wetterling Act, which mandated a sex offender registry in every state